 Since you are working at max effort (unable to carry on a conversation) you will need an allowed rest time so your body is able to work at that same effort level during your next set.
 This rest time should be at 40-50% of your estimated max heart rate.

 HIIT uses different work-to-rest ratios to keep your workout intense.

 You will need to change up your work-to-rest ratio to correlate with your fitness goals and your fitness level.
 An example would be 2:1 – 2 minute run/1 minute walk repeat for 10 rounds.
-Your 2 minute run would be hard and your 1 minute walk would be slow recovery.
+Your 2-minute run would be hard and your 1-minute walk would be a slow recovery.
 Depending on what your individual goals are and what your fitness level is you may need a longer recovery period before your next work phase.

 Performance Health & Fitness offers HIIT training through our TEAM Training program.

 Everyone can benefit from TEAM Training at Performance Health & Fitness.
 Each workout includes mobility work, strength training, and HIIT-style conditioning – and is completely scalable to each individual’s ability level.